NLnetLabs/cascade/doc/manual/source/hsms.rst

 An Introduction to HSMs
 -----------------------

-A Hardware Security Module is typically a tamper proof hardware vault (though software variants exist as well) capable of generating and securely storing cryptographic keys and performing signing operations using those keys on data provided via an interface and returning the signed result via the same interface.
+A Hardware Security Module is typically a tamper proof hardware vault capable of generating and securely storing cryptographic keys and performing signing operations using those keys on data provided via an interface and returning the signed result via the same interface.

 HSM Interfaces
 ~~~~~~~~~~~~~~

-Typically HSMs are interacted with programmatically via an interface that
+In most cases, you interact with an HSM via an interface that is compliant
-is compliant with the Oasis PKCS#11 (Public-Key Cryptography Standard)
+with the Oasis PKCS#11 (Public-Key Cryptography Standard) specification.
+Some
-specification.
-Some HSMs also or alternatively support a newer Oasis
+HSMs also or alternatively support a newer Oasis specification called KMIP
-specification called KMIP (Key Management Interoperability Protocol).
+(Key Management Interoperability Protocol).

 KMIP is a data (de)serialization protocol that operates on top of the widely
 used TCP and TLS combination of protocols.
-As such it requires no additional
+As such, it requires no additional
 software or special configuration to use and poses no direct security or
 stability threat to the client process.

-This is quite different to PKCS#11 which requires the HSM vendor to provide
+This is quite different to PKCS#11, which requires the HSM vendor to provide
 a library of code that offers a C language style interface to be used by the
-client at runtime by loading the library (aka module) into its own process
+client at runtime by loading the library (a.k.a. module) into its own process
 with no knowledge of or control over what that code is going to do.

 Cascade and HSMs